ljdursi/computecanadian/discussion-paper/04_principles.md

 computing in the quite-near future — but they can also be new techniques for robustly and efficiently providing technical services.

+**Proposal: New training should continually be available for emerging hardware and operational tools.**

 An organization which embraces having modern tools must ensure there is adequate staff time and training to learn and explore new hardware.
 Small experimental systems must be made available to staff (and